outde-xyz/website/content/Discussions/2020-03-30_graf_againstmath1.md

 Some work falls short of this bar (your call whether mine does).
 And some work is actively worse because of its use of math.
 Both things have happened and are still happening in Minimalist syntax.
-Ever since the introduction of *Bare Phrase Structure* [@Chomsky95], there has been a line of Minimalist research that wants to formalize Merge in set-theoretic terms and derive linguistic properties from mathematical set theory.
+Ever since the publication of *Bare Phrase Structure* [@Chomsky95], there has been a line of Minimalist research that wants to formalize Merge in set-theoretic terms and derive linguistic properties from mathematical set theory.
 This is, for lack of a better term, ass-backwards.

 Today's post is the start of a two-part series.